Here at the shelter, we offer a variety of pet-related services, including:

 Nail Trims and Microchips

-We hold monthly clinics in 3 locations (see the flyer posted above), providing $5 Pet Nail Trims as well as Microchip Implants and Frontline or Revolution (depending on current supplies) doses for flea & tick prevention for $10 per service, per pet.
-We also accept appointments here at the shelter to trim your pet's nails and/or microchip your pet for $10 per pet, per service.
+We hold monthly clinics in 3 locations (see the flyer posted above), providing $5 Pet Nail Trims as well as Microchip Implants and Frontline or Revolution (depending on current supplies) doses for flea & tick prevention for $10 per service ($15 if your pet weighs more than 70 pounds), per pet.
+We also accept appointments here at the shelter to trim your pet's nails for $10 per pet, or microchip for $20 per pet.
 For more information about these clinics, or to schedule an appointment to have your pet's nails trimmed, or to microchip him/her, call us at 207/778-2638.

 Rabies/Distemper Vaccination Clinics